JoeTao-097/Multi-REZ-Evalution-for-Breast-Ultrasound-Images/README.md

 All models output predictions have been saved in 'model and physicians performance on AI-Physician Comparasion set' dictionary.
 3oo test images for physician-ai comparasion are saved in 'Images of AI-Physician Comparasion'.
-15 model weights are saved in 'model_checkpoints'.
-Staticial figures are saved in 'Figures'.
+15 model weights are available from https://drive.google.com/drive/folders/1Vk7vMobeO0ZqbZwR1ErmDxP4PnAPEzyq?usp=sharing Staticial figures are saved in 'Figures'.

 To test model performance on 300 image test set, run Model_test.py.